 What will I study?

 You will study two core units (a research project and postgraduate skills development), plus English language.
-You will also study two additional academic subject units, relating to your intended progression degree on the 3 term MFP.
+You will also study two additional academic subject units, relating to your intended progression degree on the 3 term PMP.

 - Business Environment